waydabber/betterdisplaycli/README.md

 >
 > `/Applications/BetterDisplay.app/Contents/MacOS/BetterDisplay help`

-## Usage
+## Installation and usage

+### Prerequisites

+- Swift must be installed for installation (enter `xcode-select --install`).
+- [BetterDisplay](https://betterdisplay.pro) v2.2.0 or later must be installed.
+- Source package should be downloaded.

+### Automated installation

+1. Enter `sudo make install`.
+This will compile the app and install it under `/usr/local/bin`.

+### Manual installation

 1. Compile by entering: `swiftc betterdisplaycli.swift`
+1. Move the compiled `betterdisplaycli` binary to a location where it's easily available in `$PATH`.

+### Usage

 1. Make sure BetterDisplay 2.2.x and newer is running and is configured to accept CLI/notification requests.
-1. Run `./betterdisplaycli` for help.
+1. Run `betterdisplaycli` for help.

-You can move the compiled `betterdisplaycli` binary to a location where it's easily available in `$PATH`.
-Feel free to shorten the binary's name as well.

 ## CLI and integration documentation